76 more coronavirus patients die in Moscow in past day

-MOSCOW, December 1. /TASS/.
-Seventy-six more coronavirus patients died in Moscow during the past day, with the overall number of fatalities nearing 9,000, the city’s anti-coronavirus crisis center said on Monday.
+MOSCOW, December 6. /TASS/.
+Seventy-six more coronavirus patients died in Moscow during the past day, with the overall number of fatalities exceeding 9,420, the city’s anti-coronavirus crisis center said on Sunday.

 The center once again warned that in case of any symptoms of a respiratory disease it is necessary to stay at home, call a doctor and not indulge in self-treatment.